educostadev/Designing-Hexagonal-Architecture-with-Java-SpringBoot/README.md

 The bootstrap is not part of the Hexagon architecture.
 It joins all others modules together to start the application.

 ## Class Diagram
-Requests came from Web and reachs the `Input Adapters` (Spring Controllers) that using dependency injection has `Use Cases` instances to attend the application intent.
+Requests came from Web and reach the `Input Adapters` (Spring Controllers) that use dependency injection to create `Use Cases` instances and attend the application intent.
-Use cases are implemented by `Input Ports` that using dependency injection has `OutputPort` instances to interact to infraestructure componentes.
+Use cases are implemented by `Input Ports` that using dependency injection create `OutputPort` instances to interact with infrastructure componentes.
-Output ports are implemented by `Output Adapters` and has concrete implementations (Spring JPA) for reach infraestruct components like database.
+Output ports are implemented by `Output Adapters` and have concrete implementations (like Spring JPA) for reaching infrastructure components like databases.
 ````
            [WEB]
              │